 Omitted variables can increase the apparent variability of observations via the law of total variance.
 For example, in the hippocampus, place cell firing is highly variable on different passes through the field (cite Fenton).
 This may be partially due to joint selectivity to position, speed, and head direction, as well as the influence of theta phase.
 Here, rather than model these distinct covariates assuming Poisson observations, we allow the variability to be non-Poisson.

 Acknowledgements

 This material is based upon work supported by the National Science Foundation under Grant No. 1931249.

+[Some references are not correct, but they are fixed in LaTeX]

 References